 Rain of Arrows: The Windrunner's Focus Fire, Medusa's Split Shot, and Clinkz's Strafe skills.

 Sadistic Choice: Strygwyr's playstyle; it's even lampshaded in his Flavor Text.
-To be more specific: he has one skill that gives him a significant damage boost, and another that increases his movement speed and gives him a visual of an enemy with low health.
+He has one skill that gives him a significant damage boost, and another that increases his movement speed and gives him a visual of an enemy with low health.
 This allows him to kill enemy heroes with just his base attack.
 Should his enemy be capable of outrunning him, however, he has another ace up his sleeve: his ultimate skill, Rupture, damages the enemy as they move, leaving the enemy to choose whether to try and withstand his basic attacks, or to attempt to escape while still taking damage from Rupture.

 Lanaya is a Dark Templar, and Lesale Deathbringer looks suspiciously like a Hydralisk (Well, kind of.
 The H-lisk model was included in TFT as an Easter Egg, but, as DotA proves, there's no reason they can't be employed in gameplay.)